When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Summary and Conclusions

 \section{Summary and Conclusions}

-This paper presented a mathematical analysis of multistart next ascent hillclimbing for solving instances of the multimodal problem generator and confirmed the analyses through computer simulations.
-It also showed that conventional niching and mating restriction techniques incorporated in an EA were not sufficient to make them competitive with the hillclimbing strategy, even though they were useful and improved the performance of the EAs substantially when compared with EAs without niching as used in~\cite{Lobo:06a}.
-The paper also presented an idealized niching strategy for this type of instances whose performance should be very close to asymptotically optimal for this class of problems.
+This paper presented a runtime analysis of multistart next ascent hillclimbing for solving instances of the multimodal problem generator and confirmed the analysis through computer simulations.
+It also showed that conventional niching and mating restriction techniques incorporated in an EA are not sufficient to make them competitive with the hillclimbing strategy.

-We conjecture that instances of the multimodal problem generator are in some sense the easiest of all multimodal optimization problems.
-The reason for this claim is that even a simple multistart hillclimbing strategy is able to solve these problems, apparently faster than any practical EA.
-This observation make us think that this class of problems is suitable for theoretical studies in multimodal optimization, in the same spirit that the onemax problem has been extensively analysed in the Evolutionary Computation literature.
+So far, runtime analysis for the time needed to obtain all optima in a multimodal function with EAs have been restricted to bimodal functions~\citep{Osuna2019,Sudholt2020}.
+The multimodal problem generator provides a nice generalization upon such functions allowing us to study its performance for increasing number of peaks, making it an interesting class of problems for theoretical analysis.
+We challenge theoreticians to develop such analysis.